-Tipping after a professional performs services is one of the best ways to say thank you for a job well done.
+Tipping after professional movers is one of the best ways to say “thank you for a job well done”.

-While there seems to be a standard for tipping workers in the food and beverage industry, many people seem to get hung up on how much and if they need to tip movers that help them with a move.
+While there seems to be a standard for tipping workers in the food and beverage industry, many people seem to get hung up on how much to tip movers?

 Is Tipping Mandatory?

 As with all services, tipping your mover isn’t something that’s mandatory or tacked onto your final bill, but is a general common courtesy.

 No matter how large or small your move is, it’s always best to keep in mind that there is a high level of physical manpower at work to move your valuables and safety risks that you’re avoiding through the help of a moving company.

 If your moving day is quickly approaching and you haven’t factored in how much you need to tip your movers, here are some items to consider that ensure a fair tipping amount that puts your graciousness on full display for your moving team.

 Consider Scope of Moving and Packing Services

 Before we start getting into the specifics of the average tip per mover, it’s always good to know the extent of the services your moving company provides.
 Appropriate tipping amounts can easily change when services shift from standard moving to full-service jobs.